-At The Retreat, some of the life stressors adults in our program encounter include marital problems, parenting difficulties, grief from a loss, retirement struggles, and co-occurring substance use and psychiatric disorders.
-With just 16 individual suites, the dedicated support of 10 doctors and more than 60 staff, and the resources of the entire Sheppard Pratt Health System we are able to provide the exact level of care that each resident needs to heal.
+At The Retreat, a part of Sheppard Pratt, some of the life stressors adults in our program encounter include marital problems, parenting difficulties, grief from a loss, retirement struggles, and co-occurring substance use and psychiatric disorders.
+With just 22 individual suites, the dedicated support of 8 doctors and more than 60 staff, and the resources of the entire Sheppard Pratt Health System, we are able to provide the exact level of care that each resident needs to heal.

 behavioral health professionals who are making sure everyone gets the individual treatment they need.